How to Secure the Best Scuba Diving Life Insurance Coverage Today

 If your average scuba dive depth is less than 75′,

-There are many life insurance companies that will make their very best rate classes available to you if you qualify otherwise.
+Many life insurance companies will make their very best rate classes available if you qualify otherwise.

 Dive Depths 76′ – 100′

-We still have a number of life insurers that offer their best rate classes,
+We still have some life insurers that offer their best rate classes,

-But some companies have limitations such as no more than 10 dives per year.
+But some companies have limitations such as no more than ten dives per year.

 Dive Depths 101′-120′

-While it’s possible to get a “preferred” rate, most insurers start to add flat extras to your life insurance policy.
+While getting a “preferred” rate is possible, most insurers add flat extras to your life insurance policy.

 Something we’re asked about is certification dives.